Aggressive Attorneys Representing Victims of Surgical Errors

 It may also be possible to file for punitive damages, which are monies awarded to punish the liable parties for their recklessness.

 How We Work to Determine Liability

 At Younker Hyde Macfarlane, our personal injury group doesn't work alone.
 It can call on the expertise and experience of our legal team and can consult with a national network of medical experts.
 In any medical malpractice case, a successful resolution is dependent on showing that the defendant failed to perform a duty owed and did not abide by a reasonable standard of care.
 By working with trusted, qualified medical experts, many of whom teach at colleges and hospitals and have published text books and training manuals, we can definitively determine if a standard of care was breached.

 The value of an attorney can be summed up simply: he or she can prove the difference between a successful resolution and receiving no recourse for your losses.
-The experienced medical malpractice attorneys at our Salt Lake City law firm have the qualifications and resources you are seeking.
+The experienced and professional team out our law firm have the qualifications and resources you are seeking.
 To set up a consultation, please send us a message or give us a call at (801) 335-7025.